nihirc/QHack-CFN/README.md

 ## How to setup AWS Account for Amazon Braket
 ### 1. Setup IAM Groups and Users
 Here, we will setup required groups, users and roles required to login to AWS account and use Amazon Braket.
-Following list of resources are created as part of Cloudformation -
-* IAM Group with permission Full access permission to Amazon Braket and S3
-* Administrative IAM user to manage AWS resources
-* Lambda function and role to create IAM users
-* IAM users that will be part of IAM group with full access to Amazon Braket and S3
-* DynamoDB table that contains access keys and secret key of IAM users.
-Can only be accessed by Administrative IAM user.
-* Billing alarm with default threshold of $50.
-Sends alerts to email address when AWS bill breaches the specified threshold.

 #### <u>Instructions to run Cloudformation</u>
 1. Login to AWS using root account and nagive to CloudFormation console.